ryanpaulanderson/encryptor/README.md

 Merges to the `main` branch trigger a GitHub Actions workflow that formats the code, lints with Clippy, runs the test suite, performs a `cargo audit` vulnerability scan and builds a release binary.
-The resulting executable is published as a GitHub release using the crate version from `Cargo.toml`.
+The resulting executables are published as a GitHub release using the crate version from `Cargo.toml`.
+Linux, macOS x86 and macOS arm64 binaries are uploaded.
 Releases run the same audit before publishing artifacts.

 An additional verification workflow executes the [Prusti](https://github.com/viperproject/prusti-dev) tool to prove selected invariants in the cipher implementation.